California Transparency in Supply Chains Act & United Kingdom Modern Slavery Act Statement

 This statement explains the steps that we have taken to eliminate slavery and human trafficking from our supply chain.
 Some countries have implemented legislation which require certain businesses to provide public disclosures in this regard.
 This legislation includes The California Transparency in Supply Chains Act of 2010 and Section 54, Part 6 of the United Kingdom Modern Slavery Act of 2015.
 This initial disclosure is intended to provide our customers with information that will allow them to make more informed decisions about the goods they are purchasing.

 - Certification: Our standard contracts with suppliers require compliance with all applicable laws.
-In addition, we are in the process of enhancing our existing contractual key terms and conditions to strengthen our expectations of our suppliers regarding human trafficking and slavery.
+In addition, we are in the process of updating our supplier responsibility standards and assessing whether our existing contractual terms and conditions need to be strengthened to reinforce our expectations of our suppliers regarding human trafficking and slavery.